This account is an addendum to the main article:

 The tale of the children of the Bell household is a sad story, and a testament to the compliance of Teresa Bell and the machinations of Mary Ellen Pleasant.
 Bell didn’t give birth to them, and yet they shaped much of her life and her legacy after her death.

 Thomas Bell married Teresa Clingan Harris aka Teresa Percy in 1878 or 1879, a union engineered by Pleasant and assented to by Teresa.
 By 1880, the US Census shows them living at Pleasant’s Octavia Street mansion.
-There are three children, Viola, age six, Fred, age five, and Marie, age four; they are all older than the Bell union.
+There are three children enumerated on the census, Viola, age six, Fred, age five, and Marie, age four; they are all older than the Bell union.
 Pleasant had brought them into the household, telling both Thomas and Teresa that they were Thomas’s progeny by other women.
 Teresa accepted the children and went along with the fiction that made their presence in the household legitimate.

 Four more children were introduced into the house later—all in a single year, 1884, if credence can be accorded to the sworn testimony in 1923 of a black servant in the house, Nicholas Gordon.[4 Gordon said: